ImtiazVision/5-Ways-to-Manage-Our-Time/README.md

 Here are some crucial components of our lives:

 - Family
 - Achieving & enjoying : are both vital, but they must be balanced.
+Hence, our objectives should blend fun and accomplishment.
 - Health
 - Planning